October 29, 2026 7-11pm

 SUBMISSION GUIDELINES

-PLEASE DIRECT ALL INQUIRIES TO OUR EMAIL nyc.wunderkammer@gmail.com.
+PLEASE DIRECT ALL INQUIRIES ABOUT THE SHOW TO OUR EMAIL nyc.wunderkammer@gmail.com.

-This is the FASTEST way to get a reply as multiple people monitor this account, and will usually reply to you within 24 hours.
-Messaging our sponsors, hosts, etc may not guarantee a response.
+This is the FASTEST way to get a reply as multiple people monitor this account, and will usually reply to you in 24-48 hours.
+Sponsors, hosts, etc will not reply.
+Respecting this boundary helps us work more efficiently!

 COMPETITON SHOWCASE CATEGORIES-